A Note about Isotopy and Concordance of Positive Scalar Curvature Metrics on Compact Manifolds with Boundary: Introduction

 \section{Introduction}

-One of the underlying, recurring themes in Bourguignon's mathematical work is the study of \emph{scalar curvature}.
+One of the recurring themes in Bourguignon's mathematical work is the study of \emph{scalar curvature}.
 In recent years, this field has flourished, with both significant advances on some classical questions and the opening of new avenues (we refer interested readers to the survey \cite{Car21} and references therein).
-Among emerging trends, one can certainly consider the study of positive scalar curvature metrics on compact manifolds with boundary: differently from earlier decades, the emphasis has been shifted from collar-type (i.\,e. product) boundary conditions to local ones, such as (typically) those defined by a binary constraint involving the mean curvature of the boundary in question, or by the more restrictive requirements one can impose on the second fundamental form.
+Among emerging trends, one can certainly include the study of positive scalar curvature metrics on compact manifolds with boundary: in the last decade the emphasis has been shifted from collar-type (i.e., product) boundary conditions to local ones, such as (typically) those defined by a binary constraint involving the mean curvature of the boundary in question, or by the more restrictive requirements one can impose on the second fundamental form.

-In short, and oversimplifying things to the extreme, we have learnt (see \cite[Section 3]{CarLi19} and \cite[Section 4]{BarHan20}) - among other things - that the study of spaces of positive scalar curvature (henceforth: PSC) metrics with mean-convex or minimal boundary conditions can be reduced (in the sense of weak homotopy equivalence) to the study of spaces of PSC metrics with \emph{doubling} boundary condition over the same manifold, hence to spaces of PSC metrics with a $\mathbb{Z}_2$-symmetry on closed manifolds, which inspired the definition of \emph{reflexive manifolds} (see \cite{CarLi19, CarLi21}).
-When the compact background manifold has dimension two or three, then these spaces of metrics, when not empty, are actually \emph{contractible} (see, respectively, \cite{CarWu21} and \cite{CarLi21}, the latter crucially building on deep work by Bamler-Kleiner \cite{BamKle19}).
-On the other hand, we note that such spaces are \emph{not}, in general, homotopically equivalent to the space of PSC metrics with collar boundary over the same background manifold (see e.\,g.
-Remark 41 in \cite{BarHan20} for a simple yet enlightening example, to be compared with the main results in \cite{RosWei22} providing a thorough investigation in the high-dimensional regime).
+In short, and oversimplifying things to the extreme, we have learnt (see \cite[Section 3]{CarLi19} and~\cite[Section~4]{BarHan20}) -- among other things -- that the study of spaces of positive scalar curvature (henceforth: PSC) metrics with mean-convex or minimal boundary conditions can be reduced (in the sense of weak homotopy equivalence) to the study of spaces of PSC metrics with \emph{doubling} boundary condition over the same manifold, hence to spaces of PSC metrics with a reflectional symmetry on closed manifolds, which inspired the definition of \emph{reflexive manifolds} (see \mbox{\cite{CarLi19, CarLi21}}).
+When the compact background manifold has dimension two or three, then these spaces of metrics, when not empty, are actually \emph{contractible} (see, respectively, \cite{CarWu21} and \cite{CarLi21}, the latter crucially building on deep work by Bamler--Kleiner \cite{BamKle19}).
+On the other hand, we note that such spaces are \emph{not}, in general, homotopically equivalent to the space of PSC metrics with collar boundary over the same background manifold (see, e.g., Remark 41 in \cite{BarHan20} for a simple yet enlightening example, and the main results in \cite{RosWei22} providing a thorough investigation in the high-dimensional regime).
+The reader may want to compare these results (and, in fact, the discussion we are about to present in this paper) with earlier works by Akutagawa--Botvinnik~\cite{AkutagawaBotvinnik2002conformal,AkutagawaBotvinnik2002relative} and Akutagawa \cite{Akutagawa2003} for different yet partly related contributions, connected to the notion of relative Yamabe invariant.